Array Technologies Inc. (ARRY) Shares Up Despite Recent Market Volatility

-Array Technologies Inc. (NASDAQ: ARRY)’s stock price has increased by 0.94 compared to its previous closing price of 17.07.
-Nevertheless, the company has seen a loss of -12.36% in its stock price over the last five trading days.
+Array Technologies Inc. (NASDAQ: ARRY)’s stock price has increased by 0.97 compared to its previous closing price of 19.62.
+Despite this, the company has seen a gain of 11.29% in its stock price over the last five trading days.
 Barron’s reported on 09/19/22 that Array Stock Upgraded as Analyst Says Solar Company Looks Strong Heading Into 2023

 Is It Worth Investing in Array Technologies Inc. (NASDAQ: ARRY) Right Now?